 |Unibet||TBD||Sportsbook at Argosy Casino Alton||Penn National|

 |Caesars Sportsbook||TBD||Harrah's Joliet||Harrah's|

 |FOX Bet or BetMGM (speculation)||TBD||Jumer's Casino Rock Island||Delaware North|

 BetRivers became the first online/mobile sportsbook to launch in Illinois, when it did so on June 18.
 The launch was made possible, in part, by an executive order from Gov. J.B.
 Pritzker, which temporarily removed the in-person registration requirement.
 Illinois were shuttered from mid-March until early July, and the law requires patrons to register for online/mobile accounts in person at a casino, racetrack.
 OTB or professional sports venue.
 Pritzker’s order removed that requirement for two months.

-The order was not renewed in July, but it was renewed in August, and remote registration, which allows bettors to register for online accounts from their mobile devices or computers rather than in person, is in place until at least Sept.
-19, 2020.
+The order was not renewed in July, but it was renewed in August, September, and October.
+Remote registration, which allows bettors to register for online accounts from their mobile devices or computers rather than in person, is in place until at least Nov.
+14, 2020.
 Thus, it may lapse again, if not renewed, so take advantage while you can.